 Your vehicle may be equipped with the ParkView® Rear Back Up Camera that allows you to see an on-screen image of the rear surroundings of your vehicle whenever the shift lever is put into REVERSE.
 The image will be displayed on the radio touchscreen display along with a caution note to "check entire surroundings" across the top of the screen.
 After five seconds, this note will disappear.
 The ParkView® camera is located on the rear of the vehicle above the rear License plate.
-To make your selection, touch the ParkView® Backup Camera soft-key, until a check-mark appears next to setting, showing that setting has been selected.
-Touch the back arrow soft-key to return to the previous menu.
+To make your selection, press the "ParkView® Backup Camera" button on the touchscreen, until a check-mark appears next to the setting, indicating that the setting had been selected.
+Press the back arrow button on the touchscreen to return to the previous menu.